What is Red Light Therapy?

 The following products are paid ads.

-100% pure red light.
+Red light with the benefit of amber.
 Hand-held or hands-free.
 90 day risk-free trial.
 Lifetime warranty.
 Buy now at SmarterLights.com